KS1 & KS2 music curriculum

 Description

 In this unit, pupils listen to improvisation in jazz ensembles.
-Using the minor pentatonic scale on tuned percussion, they practise tools to guide successful improvisation including repetition and sequencing and perform over three-chord sequence backing tracks.
+Using the minor pentatonic scale on pitched percussion, they learn a minor pentatonic melody and practise tools to guide successful improvisation including repetition and sequencing.

 In this unit, we introduce a fourth five-note scale, with the pupils now having learnt the major pentatonic, major and minor pentachords and now the minor pentatonic.
 Having a sound study of tuned percussion behind them, they are now in a position to improvise effectively and fluently over a chord sequence.
 Improvising whilst considering repetition, balance and sequencing will give pupils the foundations they need in the later notated composition unit.